viswanathgs/ml-zettelkasten/papers-speech.md

     - Target application: Given an audio prompt $x$, generate continuations that maintain both semantic and acoustic coherence.
     - Steps:
       - **Step 1 (Semantic token generation)**: First obtain semantic tokens corresponding to the prompt $x$ from w2v-BERT encoder and feed those into the transformer language model to generate semantic token completions.
       - **Step 2 (Coarse acoustic token generation)**: Then, concatenate the entire semantic token sequence (corresponding to the prompt as well as those generated above) along with the coarse acoustic tokens corresponding to the prompt $x$ (obtained from SoundStream).
-Feed this as conditioning to the coarse acoustic model to generate the corase acoustic token completions.
+Feed this as conditioning to the coarse acoustic model to generate the coarse acoustic token completions.
       - **Step 3 (Fine acoustic token generation)**: Concatenate the entire coarse acoustic token sequence (corresponding to the prompt as well as those generated above) along with the fine acoustic tokens corresponding to the prompt $x$ (obtained from SoundStream).
 Feed this as conditioning to the fine acoustic model to generate the fine acoustic token completions.
       - **Step 4 (SoundStream decoder for audio generation)**: Finally, feed all the acoustic tokens to the SoundStream decoder to reconstruct the audio waveform output $\hat{x}$.
 - **Lineage**: <https://chatgpt.com/share/68a496b4-6e40-8005-813f-707298b27f4e>